ENQA maintains the following databases:

 - Pool of experts

 - The pool of experts contains a record of current or potential reviewers for ENQA Agency Reviews.
-It includes the reviewer’s name, email address, professional profile, nationality, language competences, gender, expertise, nominating organisation, review history, and additional information submitted voluntarily by the reviewer and contained in the reviewer’s CV.
+It includes the reviewer’s name, contact details (email address and phone number), professional profile, nationality, language competences, gender, expertise, nominating organisation, review history, and additional information submitted voluntarily by the reviewer and contained in the reviewer’s CV.
 Reviewers are contacted for matters relating to ENQA Agency Reviews.

 For each of the above-mentioned databases, it is the responsibility of the contacts to inform the ENQA Secretariat (email@example.com) when the information should be updated or removed altogether.

 - ENQA has separate mailing lists for members, affiliates, partners, the ENQA newsletter, and ENQA events.
 Mailing lists for members, affiliates, and partners include the contact details (name, email address, and position) of each organisation’s relevant personnel.
 These lists are stored and managed by the ENQA Secretariat and are used to send information that is targeted to ENQA members, affiliates, and/or partners.